reillypascal/personalsite-ssg/pages/digital-garden/notebook/radio/rtl-sdr.md

 	- Lines after `rtl_test` not necessary unless using AIS decoder (see [AIS](https://en.wikipedia.org/wiki/Automatic_identification_system), or see [posts](https://www.rtl-sdr.com/tag/ais/) from the blog on AIS).

 > [!todo]
-> Need to disable anything using port 8080 for `--net` mode to work on `dump1090` — check Kodi web interface
+> Need to disable anything using port 8080 for `--net` mode to work on `dump1090` — check Kodi web interface on Pi

 ### Software
 - 433 MHz [ISM band](https://en.wikipedia.org/wiki/ISM_radio_band) devices, such as home weather stations, tire pressure gauges, etc.